dexcarva/AlbionInsight/README.th-TH.md

 ## Contributing

 We welcome contributions from the community!
-Whether you're a developer, designer, or just an Albion Online enthusiast, there are many ways to help improve Albion Insight.
+Whether you're a developer, designer, or just an Albion Online enthusiast, there are many ways to help improve Albion Insight (การวิเคราะห์สถิติ).

 Please read our [Contributing Guidelines](CONTRIBUTING.md) for detailed information on how to contribute to this project.